Aya Hijazi: Post release

 As of 2017, Aya resides in Washington D.C., where she works on expanding Belady and "saving the dreams of the most vulnerable children", by working towards the release of child political prisoners in Egypt.
 She plans to establish "islands of humanity" throughout the Middle East and other conflict zones.
 Hijazi initially supported Bernie Sanders for president in the 2020 election.
 In early November 2020, Hijazi tweeted her support for Joe Biden.

 Personal life

-Hijazi was born to an Egyptian father and Lebanese Mother.
+Hijazi was born to a Lebanese-Born father of Egyptian descent and Egyptian Mother.
 She married another Egyptian–American social activist, Mohamed Hassanien.